its-a-feature/Mythic/README.md

 All of this can be found on the [MythicMeta](https://github.com/MythicMeta):
 * Dockerfile configurations for all Docker images uploaded to DockerHub
 * PyPi source code for all packages uploaded to PyPi
+* Scripting source code

 ## Current Container PyPi Package requirements

-Supported payload types must have the `mythic_payloadtype_container` PyPi package of 0.0.38.
+Supported payload types must have the `mythic_payloadtype_container` PyPi package of 0.0.42.
-* The Payload Type container reports this as version 4
+* The Payload Type container reports this as version 6

-Supported c2 profiles must have the `mythic_c2profile_container` PyPi package of 0.0.15.
+Supported c2 profiles must have the `mythic_c2_container` PyPi package of 0.0.22.
-* The C2 Profile container reports this as version 2.
+* The C2 Profile container reports this as version 3.

-Supported translation containers must have the `mythic_translation_containter` PyPi package of 0.0.6.
+Supported translation containers must have the `mythic_translator_containter` PyPi package of 0.0.10.
+* The Translator container reports this as version 3.

 ## Documentation